Minox for beginners

 The Minox EC is particularly suitable for beginners in 8×11 photography.
 The cameras are inexpensive to buy and are fully automatic.
 It is also the smallest and lightest of all Minox cameras.

 What particularly amazed me at first was the quality of the photos you can take with it.
 It is in no way inferior to the classic Minox.
-Take another look at the second photo on this page or at my Minox gallery.
+Take a look at the photos at my Minox gallery.
 The lens is supposedly the same lens as the Minox LX, only stopped down to f/5.6, which probably makes it even sharper than the LX.

 How to get a Minox